pelagios/recogito/README.md

 ## Installation

-* Recogito requires Java 1.7 to be installed on your machine.
+* Recogito requires Java 1.7 installed on your machine.
 * Install the [Play Framework v2.2.2](http://www.playframework.com/download).
 This should normally be a matter of downloading and unzipping the
   _classic_ distribution.
 (No need to use the version packaged with the _Typesafe Activator_.)
 * Recogito depends on the _scalagios-core_ and _scalagios-gazetteer_ utility libraries from the [Scalagios](http://github.com/pelagios/scalagios)